cfech/spring-security/README.md

 - the spring boot app will be the `Client` in this scenario

-- sign into github -> settings -> developer settings -> OAuth Apps -> Register New Application
+- sign into Github -> settings -> developer settings -> OAuth Apps -> Register New Application

 ![](./images/oauth-guthub-registration.png)

-- github supplies us with a `ClientID` and we have to generate the `ClientSecret`
+- Github supplies us with a `ClientID` and we have to generate the `ClientSecret`
 - could add logo if you want